The Fest: Saturday, April 10, 2021, 7:30 am – 7:00 pm

 Performance Venues: Middle school bands and first & second tier high school bands will perform in the Black Box Theatre and the East Gym located at the rear (North side) of the school via the RJ Hannon Pavilion Covered Entrance (door 36, Hannon Pavilion entrance, across from tennis courts).
 First tier high school bands perform on the main stage in the Ken Carter Gym in the main hallway.
 Enter through door 1 (front or Main Foyer South entrance) or door 32 (back Main Foyer North entrance).

-Admission: $12 for Adults, $5 for children (ages 10 and under), $7 for students (with student ID) & seniors (age 65+), and $30 per family (2 parents and 2 kids, immediate family only).
+Admission: $15 for Adults all day; $12 for Adults evening after 6pm, $7 for students (with student ID) & seniors (age 65+), Free for children (ages 5 and under), $32 per family (2 parents and 2 kids, immediate family only), and $7 for our active duty Military personnel.
 Ticket sales will be located near the entrance to each performance venue.
 Cash or credit card payments will be available for ticket sales.
 Thank you for supporting CICBF!

 Exhibitors: As an added feature for students and guests attending the festival, we host exhibitors who are selected for their overall reputation and their commitment to education and music education.
 We hope that you will take some time to visit them and see what they have to offer.
 This year, we are pleased to have the following exhibitors: